Help us reach our goal of $409,774 this season to keep SFC going. Until January 15, the next $125,275 of support we receive will be matched!

 Highlights From Our Member Projects

-The Institute for Computing in Research completed it's fifth year, supporting 32 students in 3 cities this summer.
-Now providing training, education and real world software experience to high school students in 3 cities and exploring additional cities that may join next summer.
-These research internships are a great way for high school students to get involved in real academic research while also being exposed to the ideas and principles of software freedom.
+The Institute for Computing in Research completed it's sixth year, providing training, education and real world software experience to high school students in 3 cities and exploring additional cities that may join next summer.
+These research internships are a great and unique way for high school students to get involved in real academic research while also being exposed to the ideas and principles of software freedom.